rvl-system/rvl-firmware/README.md

 This project is still under heavy development, documentation coming soon once things have settled!

-In the mean time, check out this tech demo video of the hardware (as of August 2017).
+In the mean time, check out this tech demo video of the hardware (as of July 2018).

 <a href="https://www.youtube.com/watch?v=nYG6840g4mw" target="_blank">
   <img src="https://img.youtube.com/vi/nYG6840g4mw/0.jpg" alt="Video of a tech demonstration of Raver Lights version 3" width="240" height="180" border="10" />